-Income before taxes came to € 94.6 million.
-This represents a decrease of 50.3% on the prior year.
-The income tax expense decreased by € 5.0 million or 9.7% to € 46.4 million.
-The effective tax rate of 49.0% is above the prior-year rate of 27.0%.
+Income before taxes came to € 199.6 million.
+This represents an increase of 4.9% on the prior year.
+The income tax expense increased by 6.6% to € 54.8 million.
+The effective tax rate of 27.5% is just above the prior-year rate of 27.0%.

-The earnings development in the fiscal year was influenced by one-off effects that were negative on a net basis.
-These totaled $\notin -116.8$ million (prior year: $\notin -15.4$ million). = 05
+The increase in profit in the fiscal year was influenced by one-off effects that were negative on a net basis.
+These totaled $\ell - 11.8$ million (prior year: $\ell - 15.4$ million).

 One-off effects ≡ 05

 IN € MILLION 2018 2017

-PPA amortization and impairment losses 12.2 9.6
+PPA amortization and impairment losses 10.2 9.6

-One-off effects, provisions and reversals of impairments 99.6 3.0
+One-off effects, provisions and reversals of impairments 8.6 3.0

-Impairment of goodwill 27.1 3.8
+Impairment of goodwill 15.2 3.8

 Income from deconsolidation -23.2 0.0

-One-off effects in income/loss from participations 1.1 -1.0
+One-off effects in income/loss from participations 1.0 -1.0

-With EBIT effect 116.8 15.4
+With EBIT effect 11.8 15.4

-With EBT effect 116.8 15.4
+With EBT effect 11.8 15.4

-In the fiscal year 2018 we recognized a correction of \notin 1.0 million in personnel expenses as a one-off effect for personnel measures in Germany.
+In the fiscal year 2018 we recognized a correction of € 1.0 million in personnel expenses as a one-off effect for personnel measures in Germany.

 We recognized adjustments amounting to \in 6.5 million in the amortization of intangible assets, which we identified by means of purchase price allocation (PPA).
-One-off impairments of intangible assets (such as capitalized customer relationships or software) amounting to € 5.7 million were also recognized in Brazil, the UK, South Africa and Belgium, as well as for property, plant and equipment in the US and Brazil.
-In the prior year, one-off impairment losses totaled € 1.9 million.
+Impairment of intangible assets (such as capitalized customer relationships or software) amounting to \in 3.7 million was also recognized in the UK, South Africa and Belgium, as well as for property, plant and equipment in the US.
+In the prior year, one-off impairment losses totaled \in 1.9 million.

-In other expenses we eliminated consulting expenses in connection with the sale of entities as well as losses resulting from the discontinuation of operations in South Korea and Singapore.
-The provisions for potential obligations due to various liability risks and for technical advisory and legal costs have also been adjusted.
+In other expenses we eliminated consulting expenses in connection with the sale of entities as well as losses resulting from the discontinuation of operations in Korea and Singapore.
 In the prior year, other expenses included a liability for subsequent purchase price installments.

-The adjustment in other income includes the gains on the sale for APZ and RCI.
+The adjustment in other income includes the proceeds from the sale of APZ and RCI.

-In addition to the remaining petrochemicals business in the US, the impairment of goodwill relates to the fleet management business, which is disclosed as being held for sale as of the reporting date, the residual activities in the MOBILITY Segment and our engagement in Brazil.
-Corrections were made in the prior year for RCI, which has now been sold, and the wind power business in the UK
+In addition to the remaining petrochemicals business in the US, the impairment of goodwill relates to the fleet management business, which is disclosed as being held for sale as of the reporting date, and the residual activities in the MOBILITY Segment.
+Corrections were made in the prior year for RCI, which has now been sold, and the wind power business in the UK.